eloj/rle-zoo/README.md

 ### PackBits

-The `packbits` variant reportedly originates from the Apple Macintosh[^foottn1023], but spread far and wide from there, including into Electronic Arts IFF ILBM (unverified).
+The `packbits` variant reportedly originates from the Apple Macintosh[^foottn1023], but spread far and wide from there, including into Electronic Arts IFF ILBM.

 #### PackBits Format